 Alice Thwaite is a technology ethicist.
-She teaches ethics by design at General Assembly and Experience Haus and works as a freelance consultant, writer and speaker.
+She teaches ethics to technologists publicly via Hattusia.com and with General Assembly and works as a freelance consultant, writer and speaker.

 She is the founder of the Echo Chamber Club - a philosophical institute dedicated to improving democratic information environments.

 Alice has an MSc from the Oxford Internet Institute and an MA Cantab in History and Philosophy of Science from Cambridge University.

 As a freelancer, she consults on a wide range of issues.
 Recent projects include;